 The topic and search strategy for your literature review should entail a clearly defined research question and objective.
 Define the scope by adding the timeframe, geographical focus, and inclusion/exclusion criteria and systematic search strategy using relevant keywords and databases.

 Evaluate the strengths and weaknesses of each study.
 Discuss the methodologies used, the quality of evidence, and the overall contribution of each work to the understanding of the topic.
-Synthesize the information from different studies to highlight trends, patterns, or areas of consensus in the literature.
+Synthesize insights across different studies to highlight trends, patterns, areas of consensus, and points of debate in the literature.

 Use Paperpal Write to draft your introduction.
-Upload your research notes, literature summaries, or key papers you’ve collected (up to 3 files simultaneously).
-Toggle on “Current Document” if you’ve already started an outline, then prompt Write with:
+Upload your research notes, literature summaries, or key papers you’ve collected (up to 5 files simultaneously).
+Toggle on “Current Document” if you’ve already started an outline, then prompt the AI with:

 “Based on my notes and the attached papers, draft an introduction for my literature review on [topic] that establishes the research gap and outlines the scope.”